NicolasDrapier/cyrano/README.md

 Rust library for the CYRANO fencing protocol (EFP1.1).

+## ⚠️ Work in Progress

+This library is currently under active development and is not yet ready for production use.
+API may change without notice.

 ## About

 Cyrano is a parser and serializer for the CYRANO protocol, enabling Ethernet communication between scoring software and piste devices in fencing competitions.